The Cause and Effect Matrix relates Process Steps to Process Inputs (X’s) and correlates the Inputs to Process Outputs.

-The Inputs (X’s) and Outputs are rated by their [glossary]interaction[/glossary] impact.
-The Cause and Effect Matrix should determine what Key Inputs Process Input Variables (KPIV’s) should get the most attention.
+The Inputs (X’s) and Outputs are rated by their Interaction Impact.
+The Cause and Effect Matrix should determine what Key Process Input Variables (KPIV’s) should get the most attention.

-Step #2: Rate the Importance ot the Process Outputs to the Customer.
-Use a 1-10 Ranking.
-1 being the Least Important and 10 being the Most Important.
+Step #2: Rate the Importance of the Process Outputs to the Customer.

-With the SME’s (Sublect Matter Expert’s or Process Owners), Determine the Correlation Scores.
+With the SME’s (Sublect Matter Expert’s or Process Owners), determine the Correlation Scores.
 The Correlation Scores are 0,1,3 and 9.
 Do not use a 1-10 rating.
-Using a 1-10 rating allows the project team to “ride the fence” on Inputs that cause debate and the project team will compromize with the score of “5”.
+Using a 1-10 rating allows the project team to “ride the fence” on Inputs that cause debate and the project team will compromise with the score of “5.”
 This will defeat the purpose of the C&E Matrix.

-Sort the “Total” in Descending Order (from Greatest Value to Smallest Value).
-Pick the Top Three or Five as Key Process Input Variables to move into the FMEA (Tool #4 of the Six Sigma Root Cause Analysis).
+Sort the “Total” in descending order (from greatest value to smallest value).
+Pick the top three to five as Key Process Input Variables to move into the FMEA (Tool #4 of the Six Sigma Root Cause Analysis).

-Once the C&E Matrix is completed, the X’s or Inputs are prioritize and the KPIV’s have been identified, then you can move to the next step.
-The next step in the Six Sigma Root Cause Analysis is the FMEA where we will determine how the Key Inputs can Fail.
+Once the C&E Matrix is completed, the X’s or Inputs are prioritized, and the KPIV’s have been identified, then you can move to the next step.
+The next step in the Six Sigma Root Cause Analysis is the FMEA; this is where we will determine how the Key Inputs can fail.